NathanW95/apa1-supa-task-frontend/README.md

    - Edge Functions for complex operations
 4. Add analytics dashboard using Supabase's built-in analytics

-## Viva Preparation
-Be prepared to discuss:
-- Your approach to implementing the Supabase database schema
-- How you structured your application around Supabase's features
-- Security considerations when using Supabase
-- Challenges faced during development and how you overcame them
-- How you would scale this application for larger deployments

 Remember to document your development process, including any challenges you encounter and how you solve them.
 This will be valuable during your viva and for maintaining the project in the future.